 It took me over 5 months to get my first Google Adsense check from this blog and that check was a measly $100.
 Definitely not worth quitting your day job over.

-If I ever tried to cut my own hair, I would probably be a few fingers shy to having a complete set.
-That’ s why I go to a professional.
+If I ever tried to cut my own hair, I would probably be a few fingers shy of having a complete set.
+That’s why I go to a professional. 🙂

 To help cut down costs, her iPhone serves as her business phone line and also her credit card machine using some awesome technology by Intuit.
-But being cost conscience, her profits are at record numbers and continue to grow while also enjoying the freedom of owning her own shop.
+But being cost-conscious, her profits are at record numbers and continue to grow while also enjoying the freedom of owning her own shop.